dhis2/dhis2-android-sdk/doc/content/user/workflow.md

 In general, there are two different cases to manage data creation/edition/deletion: the case where the object is identifiable (that is, it has an `uid` property) and the case where the object is not identifiable.

 **Identifiable objects** (TrackedEntityInstance, Enrollment, Event).
-These repositories have an `uid()` method that gives you access to edition methods for a single object.
+These repositories have a `uid()` method that gives you access to edition methods for a single object.
 In case the object does not exist yet, it is required to create it first.
 A typical workflow to create/edit an object would be:

 - Use the `CreateProjection` class to add a new instance in the repository.
 - Save the uid returned by this method.